What are the aims of this course?

 How is the course assessed?

-The diploma is assessed through work-based evidence compiled as a portfolio.
-The certificate is assessed on practical assignments, observation of practice and witness testimonies.
+The VRQ is assessed through work-based evidence compiled as a portfolio.
+The VCQ is assessed on practical assignments, unit end tests and online examinations.

 Which qualification will I be awarded if I successfully complete the course?